jonmaiga/sequence-machine-data/README.md

 # Sequence Machine Data

-Repository with terms, meta and programs.
+Repository with terms (lfs), meta and programs.